alanshortis/short.is/_posts/2019-01-07-webpack-and-babel-for-react-from-scratch.md

 },
 {% endhighlight %}

-Running `$ npm start` will fire up the dev server, open your browser on the correct url and port, set development [mode](https://webpack.js.org/concepts/mode/), ensure WDS runs on port 8080, and enables hot reloading.
-You'll also be given some additional URLs in your terminal:
+Running `$ npm start` will bundle our code, write sourcemaps, start the dev server in production [mode](https://webpack.js.org/concepts/mode/) with HMR, strat Browsersync proxying WDS and open your browser on the correct url and port.
+You'll also get a summary in your terminal:

 {% highlight html %}--------------------------------------
       Local: http://localhost:3000